Buy chicken over the last decade? You may be eligible for a payment

-ST. LOUIS (KTVI) – Did you buy chicken from 2009 through 2020?
+ST. LOUIS, Mo.
+(KTVI) – Did you buy chicken from 2009 through 2020?
 Then you may be eligible for a payment from a class action settlement for $181 million.
 The defendants include Fieldale Farms Corporation, George’s, Mar-Jac Poultry, Peco Foods, Pilgrim’s Pride, and Tyson Foods.

 Prosecutors in the Broiler Chicken Antitrust Litigation allege that several corporations conspired to stabilize the price and supply of chicken, a violation of federal and state consumer antitrust laws.